Why is this medication prescribed?

 How should this medicine be used?

 Varenicline comes as a tablet to take by mouth.
-It is usually taken once or twice a day with a full glass of water (8 ounces [240 mL]) after eating.
+It is usually taken once a day at first and then twice a day in the morning and evening.
+Take varenicline with a full glass of water (8 ounces [240 mL]) after eating.
 Take varenicline at around the same time(s) every day.
-If you are taking varenicline twice a day, take one dose in the morning and one dose in the evening.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take varenicline exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor will probably start you on a low dose of varenicline and gradually increase your dose over the first week of treatment.